Latin America & the Caribbean

 Since June 2009, NSEL has committed to provide up to 2,000 members of ASOCHIVIDA with basic food provision, as well as yearly educational packages for over 1,545 children.
 In addition, a business development expert has been providing support to the parties since January 2010 to help identify income-generating activities, with program implementation beginning later in 2010.

 ASOCHIVIDA and NSEL have continued to meet regularly with the assistance of CAO, and progress toward mutual goals is ongoing.
 Since the start, the dialogue process has made much progress toward improving conditions for ASOCHIVIDA members, as evidenced by NSEL’s support of numerous community development programs.
-Starting in 2009, NSEL, through direct investment or by leveraging aid though associated organizations, has spent over US$ 4 million on community aid and investment in research, with another US$ 1.8 million committed through 2013.
-The breakdown of expended or committed funds for the period 2009 though 2013 follows:
+Starting in 2009, NSEL, through direct investment or by leveraging aid though associated organizations, has spent over US$ 6.2 million on community aid and investment in research, with another US$ 2.6 million committed through 2014.
+The breakdown of expended or committed funds for the period 2009 through 2014 follows:

 Prior to CAO involvement, NSEL also provided US$ 2 million as humanitarian aid to former workers affected with CKD.
 A detailed breakdown of aid provided by NSEL through the CAO process is available at the documents link below.